Thousands more evacuated as Tenerife fire rages on Spain’s Canary Islands

 The Canary Islands have been in drought for most of the past few years, just like most of mainland Spain.
 The islands have recorded below-average rainfall in recent years because of changing weather patterns impacted by climate change.

+European Union officials have blamed climate change for the increasing frequency and intensity of wildfires in Europe, noting that 2022 was the second-worst year for wildfire damage on record after 2017.

+Greek authorities on Saturday evacuated eight villages near the northeastern border with Turkey, where a large summer wildfire was burning out of control, whipped up by high winds.

-The fire comes as Spain’s mainland is bracing for another heat wave.
+The Tenerife fire comes as Spain’s mainland is bracing for another heat wave.
 Spain’s state weather service issued a warning Saturday that temperatures would be on the rise in the coming days, hitting 40 degrees Celsius (104 Fahrenheit) in parts of the mainland.

 Spain had a record-hot 2022 and is setting new heat records this year amid a prolonged drought that has authorities on alert for wildfires.